lzxb/vuex-class.js/README.md

     this.state = {
       count: 0
     }
-    // Note: the submodule does not have the bugins option this.plugins = [
+    // Note: the sub module has no plugins option this.plugins = [
       VuexClass.init()
     ]